abhikadam27/abhikadam27/README.md

-- 👋 Hi, I’m @abhikadam27
-- 👀 I’m interested to work as a Data scientist
-- 🌱 I’m currently learning PG Data science course at Datatrained platform and doing internship as a data scientist at FlipRobo Technologies.
+I am a data science enthusiast interested to work as a Data scientist completed PG Data science course at Datatrained platform completed 6 months internship as a data scientist at FlipRobo Technologies.
-- 📫 My Gmail ID is - abhinandankadam24@gmail.com
+My Gmail ID is - abhinandankadam24@gmail.com

 <!---
 abhikadam27/abhikadam27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.